TomBruns/DotNetCorePlugins/README.md

 ---
 ## Implementation

 There is no direct connection between the Hosting process and the plug-ins.
-They only both reference an independent assembly that defines an interface.
+They both only reference an common assembly that defines an interface.

 ![docker-compose up -d Screenshot](images/assemblies2.jpg?raw=true)